-Each instructor’s summer begins with our mandatory seven-day “big orientation” in Battle Ground, WA, on June 9, 2022.
-Everyone will gather for the week to go over the big picture of Adventure Treks, including policies and protocols, traditions, risk management, and how to create the most incredible student experience ever.
+Each instructor’s summer begins with our mandatory week-long orientation in Washington in June.
+Everyone will gather to go over the big picture of Adventure Treks, including policies and protocols, traditions, risk management, and how to create the most incredible student experience ever.
 Then each trip team will head out for a second week to scout the logistics and locations of their specific itineraries, bond as a community, and prepare for their students to arrive.

-Unless an instructor is needed on another trip due to unexpected staffing changes, teams will stay in their contracted trip locations until the end of summer.
-Instructors will have several days between each trip to de-rig, prepare for the next group of students, and have a day to relax and reset.
+Unless an instructor is needed on another trip due to unexpected changes, teams will stay in their contracted trip locations until the end of summer.
+(Changing staff teams is always a possibility.)
+Instructors will have several days between each trip to derig, prepare for the next group of students, and have a day to relax and reset.

-Once all trips for the season have ended, instructors will converge back in Battle Ground, WA, to de-rig and close out the summer.
+Once all trips for the season have ended, instructors will converge back in Washington to de-rig and close out the summer.

 Our application process is very thorough and one that our instructors appreciate.
 Interested candidates will email a resume and brief introduction to our staffing director, and those who meet our minimum requirements will complete an additional online application.
-Applicants will have two to three interviews with our directors, and we will contact three to four professional references and perform a background check.
+Applicants will have at least three interviews with our directors, and we will contact three to four professional references and perform a background check.